Do you believe Jesus Christ of Nazareth rose from the dead, or do you think the resurrection is only a legend?

-It takes several generations for myths to develop into their final forms.
-Within a short time the news Jesus rose from the dead spread throughout the Roman empire.
+It takes several generations for myths to develop into their final forms, whereas within a short time the news Jesus rose from the dead spread throughout the Roman empire.

 2. Over 500 witnesses encountered the risen Christ.

-After His resurrection, Jesus Christ appeared to His followers for 40 days.
-At one time He appeared to over 500 people at one time.
+After His resurrection, Jesus Christ appeared to His followers for forty days.
+At one time He appeared to over five hundred people at one time.
 Many remained alive years later after the resurrection to tell their own personal stories about seeing the living Christ.

 The number of witnesses in trials today is crucial.
-If you paraded 500 eyewitnesses of a murder in a court of law before a jury, they would find the accused guilty due to the sheer number of eyewitnesses.
+If you paraded five hundred eyewitnesses of a murder in a court of law before a jury, they would find the accused guilty due to the sheer number of eyewitnesses.